JamesDLD/azure-policies/README.md

           policies/**
           initiatives/**

-*Important note* : if you want to proceed assignment of policies that use make sure to fill in the App Registration detail into the following brackets
+*Important note* : if you want to proceed assignment of policies that use make sure to fill in the App Registration detail into the following brackets on the assign.<Policy>.json file
 ```
 "identity": {
   "principalId": "The Identity principalId",